Simple Strategies for Hands-on Literacy

 Bottom line?
 Our ultimate instructional goal is ENGAGEMENT!
 Most often, we incorporate manipulatives and hands-on learning during our math and science instruction, but there are so many simple ways to engage our students with those same hands-on materials during our literacy block… and those strategies can be the secret sauce to maximizing engagement in your literacy instruction.

-Let’s start with some Word Work strategies that are perfect for guided reading and literacy centers!
+Let’s start with some Word Work strategies that are perfect for small group reading and literacy centers!

 Pipe cleaners and beads are one of my favorite ways for students to practice blending and segmenting sounds, counting words and sentences, and counting syllables.
 Students simple slide beads from one side to the other for each sound, syllable or word.
 They’re inexpensive to make and you can use them over and over!
 I also recently discovered these “fidget popper” toys on Instagram after they were recommended by @happy.little.hearts and they are just the COOLEST!
 They come in all different shapes and colors on Amazon, and they’re perfect for sounds, spelling, and counting words/syllables.